-FREE TO CHANGE has collected the real life stories of >50 people from Australia and around the world from different cultural and ethnic backgrounds who actually have changed from the gay lifestyle and were able to live comfortably with their birth gender.
+FREE TO CHANGE has collected the real life stories of 78 people who actually have changed from the gay lifestyle and were able to live comfortably with their birth gender.

 • These people say that they are very happy they made that change and were very grateful that they had therapy and counselling.
 Some had secular counselling and some had religious counselling but all were glad that this therapy helped them make these changes.